medTrigui/htb-writeups/docs/index.md

 # Hack The Box Write‑ups

-Welcome to my curated archive of Hack The Box (HTB) machine write‑ups.
-Each report is designed to be **self‑contained** and **reproducible**, showcasing a complete attack chain from enumeration to privilege escalation while explaining *why* every step works.
+Welcome to my repository of Hack The Box (HTB) machine write-ups.
+Each entry is documented with a complete attack chain from enumeration to privilege escalation while explaining *why* every step works.

 > **Disclosure note :** Only **retired** HTB machines are published here, in line with the platform’s rules.